Memorandum of Understanding (MOU)

 • Compliance: ITAC will comply with all relevant laws, regulations and policies, including confidentiality, privacy, security of records, and clearances.

-• Feedback: ITAC will collect and act on feedback from the school to improve its services, systems and courses.
+• Feedback: ITAC will collect and act on feedback from the school to improve its systems and courses.

 Use this form to notify ITAC when a school has agreed to host a candidate as per the MOU.

-Candidate
+Candidate Details

 Name Position Email

-Placement dates
+Placement Dates

-We ask schools to provide at least 14 days' notice of the first placement day.
-This gives us sufficient time to liaise with schools (if need be) and to schedule the site visit.
+We ask schools to provide at least 14 days’ notice of the first placement day.
+This gives us sufficient time to liaise with schools (if required) and to schedule the site visit.
 If the school wishes for the candidate to start sooner (e.g. for operational reasons, end of the year), please get in touch with ITAC on 1300 858 191 or email wpl@itac.edu.au.

-Please click the day to select.
+Please click the day (in green) to select.

-Apr 2025
+Jun 2025

 • Sun